Beandream/zonavon/README.md

  remember correct guess letters.

- darkmode.
+ DONE -- darkmode.

- warn users when they enter a letter that isn't even in the phrase.
+ DONE -- warn users when they enter a letter that isn't even in the phrase.

  track and display score history from previous days.